degauss-org/DeGAUSS/README.md

 #### Troubleshooting Common Installation Problems

 - If you are trying to install on Windows and receive the error message `docker computer does not have VT-X/AMD-v enabled, enabling it in BIOS is mandatory` when trying to startup the virtual box / Docker Quickstart Terminal, then you need to boot into your computer's BIOS settings and enable VT-X. If you are unsure how to boot into your BIOS settings try rebooting your computer and hold down F2 while it restarts.
 It should look something like [this](https://goo.gl/images/rPbKVd) but will be different depending on the exact make and model of your computer.
-- Do not attempt to use Docker Toolbox when connected to a virtual network (i.e. remoting in to a work maching from home) or when using a proxy.
+- Do not attempt to use Docker Toolbox when connected to a virtual network (i.e. remoting in to a work machine from home) or when using a proxy.
 Docker Toolbox works by communicating with a virtual machine and these settings will cause problems.

 ## Using Docker